When Billy Wilder first previewed The Lost Weekend audiences howled with laughter.

 Wayne B. Wheeler controlled six congresses, dictated to two presidents of the United States, directed legislation in most of the States of the Union, picked the candidates for the more important elective state and federal offices, held the balance of power in both Republican and Democratic parties, distributed more patronage than any dozen other men, supervised a federal bureau from outside without official authority, and was recognized by friend and foe alike as the most masterful and powerful single individual in the United States.”

-Wheeler had in effect created pressure politics and after using it in to unseat the governor of Ohio countless lawmakers at the state and federal levels wanted no parts of it.
 Which meant by 1920 passing the 18th amendment was a foregone conclusion.
-Finally the temperance movement had achieved a national victory.
+Finally the Temperance Movement had achieved a national victory.

 The Elephant Has A Friend